-- Establish a relevant network. - Seek information and/or provide input from/to members of the Reference Groups. - Make early warnings among your core partners as soon as you see an interesting call text. - Establish or consider cooperation with private enterprises and/or end-users. - Consider the innovation potential of the project. - Consider how to include different disciplines, also disciplines outside the usual scope. - Consider the societal or industrial impact of the project. - Contact relevant advisers as early as possible to get advice.
+- Establish a relevant network - Seek information and/or provide input from/to members of the Reference Groups - Make early warnings among your core partners as soon as you see an interesting call text - Establish or consider cooperation with private enterprises and/or end-users. - Consider the impact of the project and pathways to impact - Consider how to include different disciplines - Contact research support staff and relevant peers as early as possible to get advice.

 Please also see Where can I seek advice?